mario-espo/mario-espo/README.md

 ### Hi there!👋

-- 🔭 I’m currently working on ... my PhD
+- 🔭 I’m currently working on ... determining my PhD disseration
 - 🌱 I’m currently learning ...
 AWS and Git
 - 👯 I’m looking to collaborate on ...
 NGS surrounding cancer genomics
 - 🤔 I’m looking for help with ...
 Git